qlik-oss/picasso.js/docs/src/input/component-brush-range.md

 ## Events

-There are four different types of listeners available.

 * `rangeStart`: initialize the range selection
 * `rangeMove`: change the size of the range or move the current active range
 * `rangeEnd`: end the current active range
 * `rangeClear`: cancel the active range
+* `bubbleStart`: start editing a bubble in the active range
+* `bubbleEnd`: end bubble edit

-The events are triggered from the component instance and expect an event object as parameter with the following properties:
+The events are triggered from the component instance.

+`range` events expects an event object as parameter with the following properties:

 ```js
 const param = {